 You mentioned resiliency – which is massively important considering the frequency of natural disasters around the world and in the US.
 But clean energy cannot be stored, and we are not in control of production, so how resilient is it?

-When we think about energy democracy, there's basically two versions of work that are underway, globally.
-There's the off the grid, what we call, "Micro Development," happening in rural areas, in Africa, and beyond, where we have no grid and clean energy is allowing us to leapfrog the enormous expense of building out all these poles and wires.
-You can extend centralized energy across great spans of the continent.
-They can build enough solar to power a town, plop in enough wires to connect all that up to the village, and add some batteries, importantly, as you noted, so that you can store power.
-So you don't have to make all your hay when the sun is shining, and you can use power at night.
+When we think about energy democracy, there are a few ways.
+First, there's the off the grid, what we call, "micro development," happening in rural areas like those in Sub-Saharan Africa or Central Asia, where there is no grid and clean energy is allowing entire communities to leapfrog the enormous expense of building out all these poles and wires directly to locally controlled power source.
+They can build enough solar to power a town, use enough wires to bring power to communities, and add some batteries that, as you noted, so that you can store power so you can use power at night.
 That's the localized version.

-It's helpful to think about that in the U.S. context, where we are doing an enormous retrofit project.
-We have all this existing infrastructure, that existed to do one thing really well, and we are figuring out how to retrofit it into something really different.
+It's helpful to think about that through an American lens, where we are doing the enormous retrofit of our utilities.
+We have all this existing infrastructure, we are figuring out how to retrofit it into something really different.

 We already have examples of microgrids, where we've cared about it, all over our society.
-A great example of a microgrid, that got put to the test during Hurricane Sandy, was in New York City.
-There are some very compelling photos that show the island of Manhattan, right in the immediate aftermath of that hurricane, and just Wall Street is still lit up.
-Because Wall Street is full of backup generators, and effectively an entirely localized grid system that can be islanded, when and if Con Ed, which is the local utility, ever loses broader power.
+A great example of a microgrid that got put to the test during Hurricane Sandy was in New York City.
+There are some very compelling photos that show the island of Manhattan right in the immediate aftermath of that hurricane, and Wall Street is still lit up.
+Wall Street is so full of backup generators that it is effectively an entirely localized grid system that can be islanded when and if the public utility grid fails.
 That part of the city is fully lit up, and still operational, and the rest of the city is in total darkness.
-That costs a significant amount of money, for Wall Street to be able to do that.
+Why?
+That costs a significant amount of money for Wall Street to be able to do that.
 But, for them, it was worth it.
 Because being without power, for even a moment, costs our global economy an enormous amount of money.

 We have the technology, the know-how.
-What we're building the will to do, is to create policies and incentives, that have us do basically that, but instead of diesel generators, and a basement, we have solar and wind, and lot of other forms of clean energy.
-And then, batteries that are storing all of that clean energy, located all across our modern grid, in an interconnected way.
+What we're building is the will to create policies and incentives.
+We have solar, wind, and a lot of other forms of clean energy as well as batteries that are storing all of that clean energy, located all across our modern grid in an interconnected way.

-When I think about the work we're doing today, on a path towards resiliency, it’s that we're building the justification, and laying the groundwork for that.
-Our work today is to install a lot of that clean energy, right now, and that's what we know how to do well.
+The work we're doing today, on a path towards resiliency.
+Our work today is to install a lot of that clean energy right now, and that's what we know how to do well.
 We have a lot of processes in place for the work that we will have to do in the coming years.
-We will have to figure out how to make our grid more like a sum of little, interconnected parts.
-So that each little piece of it can be islanded from the rest, and be interdependent, and interoperable.
-It won't need to be one, contiguous piece.
+We will have to figure out how to make our grid more like a sum of little, interconnected parts so that each little piece of it can be islanded from the rest and be interdependent and interoperable.
 That's going to take an enormous amount of investment.
 Then we're going to need to finance a ton of batteries, and other forms of energy storage.
-We're going to need a lot more control on all of our things that use electricity, such that they can ramp up and down.
-So we can have more, broader coordination.
+We're going to need a lot more control on all of our things that use electricity, such that they can ramp up and down, so we can have more, broader coordination.

 There's all this stuff, on the technical side, that will be happening.
-Right now, investing as an organization, and figuring out how to get solar, and the savings associated with it, into communities that are not benefiting from solar, are not benefiting from clean energy, and have been left out of this rapidly-growing economy.
+Right now, investing as an organization, figuring out how to get solar and the savings associated with it into communities not already benefiting from clean energy, and have been left out of this rapidly-growing economy.
 Both in terms of consumer benefits, and in terms of jobs, on both sides of that equation.

 Do you think a massive grid transition is inevitable?
 To microgrids, to sustainable and clean energy?

 I do.
-I think we've passed the tipping point, where we're heading towards clean energy.
-We have capital working in favor of that.
-Just the basic economics of utility-scale clean energy has gotten so cheap, that in the fully unsubsidized world utility-scale clean energy projects, like offshore wind, which is now coming to Massachusetts, and New York in a big way, like giant, solar arrays that are outcompeting coal, and gas, in India right now, and selling for unbelievably low price points.
-Or, onsite wind, and all kinds of things.
-Clean energy, at the largest scale, is winning on a pure, economic basis, more and more, all across the globe.
-It's displacing new, natural gas systems, new coal, new things like that.
+We've passed the tipping point where we're heading towards clean energy.
+Just the basic economics of utility-scale clean energy has gotten so cheap that giant solar arrays and offshore wind farms are outcompeting coal and gas and selling for unbelievably low price points.
+Clean energy, at the largest scale, is winning on a pure economic basis more and more all across the globe.
+It's displacing new natural gas systems, new coal, and other fossil fuel cites.
 I think that part of it is inevitable.

-The part that's not inevitable is that we'll require enormous political will, and a decision figuring out who matters.
+The part that's not inevitable is that we'll require enormous political will to keep fighting.

-Not only is clean energy inevitable, but also electrification is inevitable.
-We're going to move most of our transportation to run off of electricity, if not all of it in the next 50 years.
-We're going to move a lot of our heating, that's currently using coal, and gas, and oil, to electricity.
-Our society is going to be, and needs to be, if we're going to hit our climate goals, run almost entirely on electricity.
-And that electricity needs to be almost entirely renewable, in the fairly-near future.
-Especially in developed countries, like the U.S.
+Not only is clean energy inevitable, but electrification is also inevitable.
+We're going to move most if not all of our transportation to run off of electricity, if not all of it in the next 50 years.
+We are going to heat our homes with electricity instead of coal, oil, and gas.
+Our society needs to be because if we're going to hit our climate goals, we’ll run almost entirely on electricity.
+And said electricity needs to be almost entirely renewable, especially in the developed countries, like the U.S.

 What do you need to happen within policy to incentivize the work you do?
 On a micro sense, what does that language need to look like?

 We develop small-scale, solar projects.
-We're developing projects in the 25 kilowatts, for a church.
-Or, 500 kilowatts for a community.
-At a high level, we need progressive policies that are not just basic.
+We develop projects in the 25 kilowatts, for a church.
+Or, 500 kilowatts for a community, for examples.
+At a macro-level, we need progressive policies that are not just basic.
 We benefit from policies that see the value of having localized generation.
 We're putting panels in our cities right at the point of use, where power is being used.

-But there is a complicated equation that is the battle of the industry, which is, "What is the value of solar?"
-Or, "What is the value of local, clean energy?"
+But there is a complicated equation that is the battle of the industry, which is, "What is the value of local, clean energy?"

-If we produce a kilowatt hour, in downtown Boston, and that kilowatt hour is produced in the middle of summer, when the total grid is most stressed, because we're entering the most power, that kilowatt hour is very, very valuable.
-Because we're producing it at a time of highest need, on this supply and demand perspective.
-That kilowatt hour means we don't have to turn on one of the diesel generators waiting in the wings somewhere in Upstate New York, to create and sell power at an enormous expense into the grid to meet the demand of all the cooling happening in Boston.
+If we produce a kilowatt hour in downtown Boston and that kilowatt hour is produced in the middle of summer, when the total grid is most stressed.
+That kilowatt hour is very, very valuable.
+Because we're producing it at a time of highest need that kilowatt hour means one of the diesel generators waiting somewhere in Upstate New York to create and sell power at an enormous expense.

 Policy that says, when we create funding pots, and incentives for clean energy, we use that as an opportunity to also overcome the barriers that would prevent clean energy from getting into low, and moderate income communities.

-That would prevent it from getting into businesses, and nonprofits, and in effect, a large majority of the buildings.
-On a fairness perspective, it's good policy because we fill our pots with money, in a public sense, equally, from everyone who pays into the system.
+That would prevent solar energy from getting powering in effect, a large majority of the buildings.
 When we distribute the pots of money through these clean energy projects, they should be evenly distributed.
 From our perspective that's a big part of the work we're doing.
-We are trying to be a part of the movement creating a more diverse and just transition to clean energy.
-With a more diverse workforce.
-A more diverse consumer base.
+We are trying to be a part of the movement creating a more diverse and just transition to clean energy with a more diverse workforce a more diverse consumer base.

-No. The government body's rule is if you're going to do construction on a home, you have to bring it up to code.
+No. The government's rule is if you're going to do construction on a home, you have to bring it up to code.
 Solar counts as construction.
-If it's not up to code, you have to bring it up to code, and the government doesn't create any progressive rules, that allow low-income homeowners to do that.
-Which is another interesting part of gentrification.
-You sell your home to the rich person, who can afford to make all those upgrades.
-But, the existing homeowner, without that sale, and new cash that comes into the building, doesn't have the means to make those updates.
+If it's not up to code, you have to bring it up to code, and the government doesn't create any progressive rules that allow low-income homeowners to do that, which is another interesting part of gentrification.
+One sells their home to a richer person who can afford to make all those upgrades, but the existing homeowner, without that sale and new cash that comes into the building, doesn't have the means to make those updates.

-Poverty becomes self-reinforcing.
-You have progressively more and more under-invested buildings, that become more and more expensive to live in, and only get updated when it gets sold to someone with significant resources who can afford to revamp the whole thing.
-In lieu of government intervention, and incentives that are allocated, on a progressive basis.
+Poverty is self-reinforcing.
+You have progressively more and more under-invested buildings that become more and more expensive to live in, and only get updated when it gets sold to someone with significantly more resources who can afford to revamp the whole thing.
+In lieu of government intervention and incentives that are allocated, on a progressive basis.

 To be clear there is no policy that says, for any number of reasons, homes need to be maintained and updated?
 It doesn’t matter to anyone they’re so far behind?